Fang-/suite/readme.md

 ## for powerusers

-these softwares are for manual, local installation & configuration
+these softwares are for manual, local installation & configuration:

 - **biblebot**: watches (chat) graphs for mention of bible verses, then posts them.
 - **graph-stream-hook**: allows unauthenticated randos to partake in graphs over http.